systelab/systelab-components-wdio-test/TRACEABILITY.md

 # Traceability utility

-This utility provides several methods to facilitate traceability of specs against test cases.
+This utility provides several methods to facilitate traceability of specs with test cases.

 ## Trace of specifications